 assisting needy students in pursuing their education at Berry College.
 Read more

 about the qualifications of the scholarship recipients by clicking here.

 Click here to download the pledge form.

 Outstanding Faculty/Staff Award

-Former Berry Academy English and journalism teacher, Tom Raulerson, will receive the Outstanding
+Former Berry Academy English and journalism teacher, Tom Raulerson (right), was presented the

-School/Academy breakfast in Hill Dining Hall on Saturday morning May 16th at 8:00 AM.
-Tickets for the
+at the High School/Academy breakfast in Hill Dining Hall on Saturday morning May 16th.
+Raulerson taught

-annually by the Berry Breakfast Club and seeks to recognize outstanding and exceptional individuals that
+the Berry Breakfast Club and seeks to recognize outstanding and exceptional individuals that worked for